11 Step Guide to Becoming a Freight Broker

 Becoming a Freight Broker

-If you’re interested in earning close to $100,000 a year, and enjoying the knowledge that you are a critical factor in the smooth operation of our nation’s economy, becoming a cargo broker is something you should consider becoming involved in.
-As far as a start-up is concerned, freight broker license cost are low compared to other industries.
+If you’re interested in earning close to $100,000 a year and enjoying the knowledge that you are a critical factor in the smooth operation of our nation’s economy, becoming a cargo broker is something you should consider becoming involved in.
+As far as a start-up is concerned, freight broker license cost is low compared to other industries.